best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 ### Check that outputs are disposable

 You should be able to dispose of your outputs, deleting them, without worrying.
-If you are worried about deleting your outputs (i.e. results) then it is unlikely you have confidence in being able to reproduce your results.
+If you are worried about deleting your outputs (i.e., results) then it is unlikely you have confidence in being able to reproduce your results.

 It is good practice to delete and regenerate your outputs frequently when developing analysis.